St. Louis Cardinals vs. Chicago White Sox Results, Stats, and Recap - August 15, 2020 Gametracker

-CHICAGO (AP) Adam Wainwright said it was just another start.
-Well, that was what he told himself anyway.
+''It was what we do.
+We do it together,'' manager Mike Shildt said.

-Wainwright pitched five effective innings and Dexter Fowler had a key two-run single, helping St. Louis beat the Chicago White Sox 5-1 on Saturday in the Cardinals' return from a coronavirus outbreak.
+Playing for the first time since July 29, St. Louis used solid performances by Dexter Fowler and Adam Wainwright to post a 5-1 victory in Game 1.
+Then it battered Chicago's bullpen in the second seven-inning game - part of shortened doubleheaders in the pandemic-delayed season.

-Playing its first game since July 29, St. Louis looked much sharper than Chicago while improving to 3-3 in the opener of a straight doubleheader.
+The Cardinals improved to 4-3 with the sweep.
 Every other team in the majors had played at least 13 games coming into the day.

-''Each pitch was all about expecting it to be great and not falling victim to excuses,'' Wainwright said. ''The team that I was playing with today and the team I was playing against cares nothing about how long we've been out or whatever.''
+''We put a lot of team at-bats together, got some guys on, were able to drive some in,'' O'Neill said. ''So it was a good day overall for us.''

-Wainwright (2-0) allowed one run and two hits in his second start of the year.
-Giovanny Gallegos then struck out the side in the sixth before John Gant finished the seven-inning game, a new rule for doubleheaders in the pandemic-shortened season.
+Trailing 3-1 heading into the fifth, the Cardinals went ahead to stay with a four-run rally.
+Goldschmidt hit an RBI single off Evan Marshall (0-1) before O'Neill belted a tiebreaking drive to left for his third homer.

-''A lot of things are different but for me, when I step on the mound ... at the end of the day, it's still a 1-on-1 competition,'' Wainwright said.
+Wainwright, who turns 39 on Aug.
+30, was a natural choice for their first game back, and he didn't look rusty at all.
+The right-hander allowed one run and two hits, struck out three and walked three in his second start of the year.

-The White Sox finished with just three hits - two for Danny Mendick - and never recovered after Lucas Giolito (1-2) got off to a shaky start.
+''Each pitch was all about expecting it to be great and not falling victim to excuses,'' he said. ''The team that I was playing with today and the team I was playing against cares nothing about how long we've been out or whatever.''

-''We weren't able to do a whole lot against Adam Wainwright,'' manager Rick Reneria said, ''very polished, very experienced quality pitcher who obviously as everyone sees, the down time had no effect on him.''
+The White Sox never recovered after Giolito got off to a shaky start.

-With one out and runners on first and second in the first, Giolito hit Tyler O'Neill and Matt Carpenter to force home a run.
-Top prospect Dylan Carlson then struck out in his major league debut, but Fowler and Andrew Knizner followed with consecutive singles to give St. Louis a 4-0 lead.
+With one out and runners on first and second in the first, Giolito hit O'Neill and Matt Carpenter to force home a run.
+Carlson then struck out in his major league debut, but Fowler followed with a two-run single and Andrew Knizner singled in Carpenter to give St. Louis a 4-0 lead.

 The Cardinals almost got another run in the first, but Fowler was cut down at home when he tried to score on Harrison Bader's base hit.

-Giolito allowed five runs, four earned, and six hits in five innings.
-The right-hander had looked good of late, going 1-0 with a 1.89 ERA over his previous three starts.
+Giolito had looked good of late, going 1-0 with a 1.89 ERA over his previous three starts.

 ''It got better after the first inning, but it has to be better in the first,'' Giolito said. ''I can't put us in a hole there.''